A Bottom Line for the LHC Data by Leveraging Pileup as a Zero Bias Trigger: Cross-section Projections

+The prescale for the offline ZBS for ATLAS is 4000 (Table~\ref{tab}); therefore, the efficiency for the ZBS and the displaced vertex approach is about $50\%/(4000)=10^{-4}$ for $m_{Z'}=200$ GeV and $c\tau\sim 5 $ mm.
+The muon trigger has a similar or slightly lower efficiency when $c\tau$ is $\lesssim 5$ mm.
+Both projections have some approximations and to know precisely which is better would require a detailed detector and background simulation.
+These studies indicate that both methods would result in similar sensitivity and therefore the ZBS strategy is worth pursuing further.
+This is especially true if one can implement region of interest secondary vertex reconstruction at HLT.
+The boosted strategy is likely too inefficient, as the necessary condition of the opening angle for the decay is already at the $10^{-4}$ level at $m_{Z'}=200$ GeV.

-In addition to low background searches for exotic signatures, the ZBT can also be competitive with searches for SM-like final states that exploit associated production.
-One important example is the low mass dijet resonance search.
-Every hadron collider has searches for dijet resonances, which are predicted in a wide variety of BSM models.
-The SM dijet cross-section is so large that a traditional search in the dijet invariant mass ($m_{jj}$) spectrum is plagued by large prescales at low $m_{jj}$.
-Such searches are therefore performed with trigger-level and ISR analyses.
-Figure~\ref{fig:prescale} shows the effective ZBT prescale compared with the effective prescale due to the reduction in cross section when requiring the $Z'$ to be produced in association with a ISR high $p_\text{T}$ photon or jet.
-By construction, the prescale is independent of $p_\text{T}$ for the ZBT, but grows quickly with the photon or jet $p_\text{T}$ for the ISR analyses.
+In addition to low background searches for exotic signatures, the ZBS can also be competitive with searches for SM-like final states that exploit associated production.
+To illustrate this case, consider the traditional low-mass dijet resonance search.
+The SM dijet cross-section is so large that searching for bumps in the dijet invariant mass ($m_{jj}$) spectrum is plagued by large prescales at low $m_{jj}$.
+Such searches are therefore performed with trigger level and ISR analyses.
+Figure~\ref{fig:prescale} shows the effective ZBS prescale\footnote{Prescales for the ISR analyses are computed with MG5\_aMC 2.1.1~\cite{Alwall:2014hca} by comparing the cross-section for \vtext~or \vtexta~to \vtextb and do not include any further prescale obtained at L1 or HLT.} compared with the effective prescale due to the reduction in cross section when requiring the $Z'$ to be produced in association with a ISR high $p_\text{T}$ photon or jet.
+By construction, the prescale is independent of $p_\text{T}$ for the ZBS, but grows quickly with the photon or jet $p_\text{T}$ for the ISR analyses.
 Typical minimum requirements for unprescaled single photon and jet triggers are $p_\text{T}=100$ and $p_\text{T}=400$ GeV respectively.
-At these values the effective prescale is significantly larger than the one expected for the ZBT.
+At these values the effective prescale is significantly larger than the one expected for the ZBS.
 The photon and jet thresholds can be lowered when combining the ISR technique with data scouting.
-However, when the ZBT is combined with data scouting (at the HL-LHC), the solid line in Fig.~\ref{fig:prescale} becomes the dashed one.
-Therefore, even at trigger-level, the ZBT has a lower effective prescale than ISR techniques.
+However, when the ZBS is combined with data scouting (at the HL-LHC), the solid line in Fig.~\ref{fig:prescale} becomes the dashed one.
+Therefore, even at trigger level, the ZBS analysis has a lower effective prescale than ISR techniques.